 |St. Thomas Diving Club||Snorkeling Equipment Rental Service||(340) 776-2381||2.8 mi.
 Southeast of Central Charlotte Amalie|

-For more information about snorkeling, including suggestions and helpful tips for beginners and "pros" check out this detailed discussion of snorkeling in the Caribbean.
+For more information about snorkeling, including helpful suggestions and tips for beginners and "pros" check out our comprehensive guide to snorkeling in the Caribbean.

 St. Thomas may be the busiest island in the US Virgin islands, but the moment you find yourself underwater exploring the sea you'll see how little that fact affects the peaceful, serene, and pristine nature of its marine landscape.
 Make sure you get the chance to experience it all first hand by setting aside time to snorkel during your trip.